OIM3690 - AI-Powered Web Development

 3. In the Styles panel, try changing values live

 4. Find something you like?
-Copy it to your style.css
+Copy it to your about-me.css

 DevTools changes disappear on refresh.
 Save what you want to keep!